 - Always vacuum the surfaces before washing and scrubbing them with water and soap.

 - As in the case of exterior cleaning, keep a stain remover handy.

 - Wipe dry surfaces like vinyl seats, glass, and wood right after cleaning to avoid water marks.

 Now, the surfaces are squeaky clean.
 You can proceed to repair the interior protective coatings.
 Use a multi-purpose interior protectant like the STAR BRITE Ultimate Xtreme Protectant or 303 Marine UV Protectant Spray.
 These products can be used on leather, vinyl, plastic, carbon fiber, rubber, and fiberglass.
 When you spray protective coatings, remember to spray a small amount and move steadily to avoid dripping.

 Unlike regular household carpets, most marine ones are high quality from plastic fiber to withstand all kinds of weathering at marinas.
 So, give them extra care.
 You can use a fabric guard like the 303 Marine Fabric Guard.
 After cleaning and letting the carpet completely dry, spray a thin layer of this product.
 It will help restore the fabric’s moisture and put a shield against oil or stains.

 3. Polish all metal surfaces

-Last but not least, polish all metal surfaces to revive the brand new look of your vessel.
+Last but not least, polish all metal surfaces to revive the brand-new look of your vessel.
 You will need a metal polish.
-We recommend the OBSESS Stainless Steel Cleaner & Polish, Brasso Metal Polish, or Flitz Multi-Purpose Polish and Cleaner.
+We recommend this article will help you choose the right boat polish that you need.